tkrop/go-testing/mock/README.md

 spawned by the system-under-test without waiting for their result.

-The mock handler therefore provides a `WaitGroup` and automatically registers a single mock call on each request using `mocks.Return(...)` and notifies the completion via `Do|DoAndReturn()`.
+The mock handler therefore provides a `WaitGroup` and automatically registers a single mock call on each request using `mocks.Do(...)` and notifies the completion via `Do|DoAndReturn()`.
 For test with detached *goroutines* the test can wait via `mocks.Wait()`, before finishing and checking whether the mock calls are completely consumed.